Bounding the benefit of adaptivity in quantum metrology using the relative fidelity

 Finally, for some discrimination tasks, $F_{R,\mathrm{min}}$ may decrease from $F_{\mathrm{con}}$ but then tend to a non-zero value at an input fidelity of zero (so that $0<F_{R,\mathrm{min}}(0)<F_{\mathrm{con}}$).
 This implies that adaptivity or entanglement between probe states may be required for optimal discrimination, but that perfect discrimination is not possible.
 Entanglement-breaking (classical) channels are an example of this scenario~\cite{sacchi_entanglement_2005,hayashi_discrimination_2009,harrow_adaptive_2010}.

-By investigating simple example cases for each of these scenarios and analytically finding the minimum relative fidelity, we can confirm that the minimum relative fidelity acts as expected in these situations.
-Fig.~\ref{fig: scaling} shows the relative fidelity scaling for each of the example cases.
-These examples are discussed in more detail in Appendix~\ref{appendix examples}, and demonstrate how the relative fidelity can be used to bound how the error probability for channel discrimination scales with the number of channel uses and to identify situations in which adaptivity and entanglement between probe states cannot help with channel discrimination.
+By investigating simple examples of each scenario and analytically finding the minimum relative fidelity, we can confirm that the minimum relative fidelity acts as expected in these situations.
+Fig.~\ref{fig: scaling} shows the relative fidelity scaling for each of the examples.
+These examples are discussed in more detail in Appendix~\ref{appendix examples}, and demonstrate how the relative fidelity can be used to bound how the channel discrimination error probability scales with the number of channel uses and identify situations in which adaptivity and entanglement between probes cannot help with channel discrimination.